A few quick thoughts on the 2016 Sound Purveyors Cabernet Sauvignon from the Columbia Valley.

-Devison is a Canadian winemaker who studied viticulture in New Zealand, working harvests both there and in Australia before moving to Washington in 2005 to work at Tsillan Cellars in Lake Chelan.
+Devison is a Canadian winemaker who studied viticulture in New Zealand.
+He worked harvests both there and in Australia before moving to Washington in 2005.
+His first job in the state was at Tsillan Cellars in Lake Chelan.
 In 2007, he moved to Precept Brands to oversee the winemaking of Alder Ridge and Apex Cellars.

-Sourced from the Columbia Valley, the majority of the fruit (but not over 85%) for the 2016 Sound Purveyor Cabernet Sauvignon comes from Red Mountain.
+The majority of the fruit for the 2016 Sound Purveyor Cabernet Sauvignon comes from Red Mountain.

 Medium intensity nose.
 Rich black currants and plums with noticeable oak spice.

-On the palate those dark fruits come through but are balanced by medium-plus acidity.
-The ripe high tannins hold up the full-bodied fruit and are soften by the creamy vanilla from the oak.
+On the palate, those dark fruits come through but balanced by medium-plus acidity.
+The ripe, high tannins hold up the full-bodied fruit and are softened by the creamy vanilla from the oak.
 Moderate length finish ends on the dark fruit and oak spice.

-This is a young Cabernet Sauvignon made in a very full-bodied and rich style that will be giving pleasure for several years.
+I enjoyed this young full-bodied and rich Cabernet Sauvignon.
+It will certainly be giving pleasure for several years.